BrainPro: Towards Large-scale Brain State-aware EEG Representation Learning: Experiment

-We construct a large-scale pre-training corpus by combining diverse EEG datasets spanning affective, motor, and clinical domains.
+\paragraph{Pre-training.} We construct a large-scale pre-training corpus by combining diverse EEG datasets spanning affective, motor, and clinical domains.
 To ensure that the data capture meaningful brain states, we follow a selection protocol similar to LaBraM~\citep{jiang2024large}, while excluding certain datasets and incorporating additional motor imagery datasets.
 In total, the pre-training collection covers approximately \textbf{2,400 hours} of EEG recordings from a wide range of paradigms.
 The datasets are grouped into three categories for process-specific representation learning: (1) \emph{affect}, (2) \emph{motor}, and (3) \emph{others}.
 A complete list of datasets and their categorization is provided in Appendix~\ref{app:pretrainingdatasets}.
 All EEG recordings are segmented into 10-second clips and uniformly resampled to 200 Hz.
-We adopt a 60-channel montage based on the SEED series as the reference configuration, mapping dataset-specific channels according to scalp proximity.
-Unmapped or unreliable channels are discarded.
 Following~\cite{jiang2024large}, signals are scaled to 0.1 mV, resulting in values between $-1$ and $1$.
 To improve stability, noisy segments with absolute values greater than 10 are removed, yielding approximately \textbf{2,180 hours} of clean data.
-Samples are shuffled before training, and the samples in each batch are organized by dataset to reduce computational overhead in spatial mapping.
 Further implementation details are provided in Appendix~\ref{app:experiment_settings_pretraining}.